feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "92d16f3f-27d2-45b7-ad27-c8fe62501185"
+#> [1] "91f03880-c94d-4ee7-850a-8e20b6054c68"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
 #> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer
-#> (like gray or navy), add the pink trousers, and finish with dark shoes and a
+#> (like grey or navy), pair with your pink trousers, and add classic winter
-#> coordinating scarf for a stylish winter look.
+#> accessories like a dark coat and matching scarf for a balanced, stylish look.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "a098c1db-6577-4d5b-bea7-aa75aa0474b2"
+#> [1] "b1be43b0-99ea-4bb0-9c1b-5d244ace0257"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Pair the blue Calvin Klein shirt with a neutral or navy sweater or blazer and a
+#> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer and
-#> warm coat, complemented by neutral or dark footwear to balance the pink
+#> add warm accessories to create a stylish winter look with pink trousers.
-#> trousers in winter.
 #>
 #>
 #>
 #> $chosen_response
 #> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer
-#> (like gray or navy), add the pink trousers, and finish with dark shoes and a
+#> (like grey or navy), pair with your pink trousers, and add classic winter
-#> coordinating scarf for a stylish winter look.
+#> accessories like a dark coat and matching scarf for a balanced, stylish look.
 ```

 ## Agents Dialog